What's the best way to speed up my iPhone? It's getting a bit old and starting to slow down.

 As a general rule of thumb with Apple devices, every major iOS update requires more and more power - it's why every new iPhone has a faster processor than its predecessor.
 Apple tries to combat the issue of sluggish performance by only allowing devices that have sufficient power to run the new software.
 However even with this rule in place, some users who have the least powerful of the 'upgrade-capable' iDevices find that they slow down, sometimes quite dramatically.

-This being said, it may be a different story with iOS 10.
+This being said, it may be a different story with iOS 11.
+In fact, many users reported their iPhone 5s and 5c iPhones running pleasantly well on iOS 10, which seems to have made more efficient the running of older hardware.
 More recently Apple has been making a conscious effort to improve stability and battery life in its iOS updates, which should also mean a boost in speed.

 How to speed up a slow iPhone: Restore from backup